 Eastbourne Heritage Service is part of Re:Fresh, a project to improve the quality of displays and the visitor experience at museums in Surrey, East Sussex and West Sussex.
-It is managed by Kate Measures consultancy, commissioned by the South East Museum Development Consortium and funded by Arts Council England.
+It is managed by Kate Measures consultancy, now Heritage Insider, commissioned by the South East Museum Development Consortium and funded by Arts Council England.

 Kathryn Buckland is the heritage assistant at Eastbourne Heritage Service.

 If you are looking to improve your current or next exhibition then you might want to check out these resources: